 Pastor, who is two to three steps ahead of you and can help you on your journey?

 - Pray about finding a mentor.

-- I mentor pastors with video training and one-on-one coaching calls with me.
+- I mentor pastors with video training and weekly emails.
 It might be just what you want.